D4ttatraya/d4ttatraya.github.io/_posts/2017-8-17-Dirty-Code.md

 - Easy to modify and reuse
 - Easy to add new features

 We can think of these whenever it's required in future.
-So just chill and <u>write a code that just works!</u>
+So just chill and *write a code that just works!*

 ***You know what do I mean by this blog post...!!!***
 {% include image.html img="images/dirty-code.jpg" caption="Image Courtesy: rathod.milan053@gmail.com" %}